open-contracting-extensions/ocds_procurementMethodRationaleClassifications_extension/README.md

-# Procurement method rationale codes
+# Procurement method rationale classofications

 Adds an array to the Tender object to use classification codes and schemes in order to specify the procurement method rationale.